thebeachinspring/Airbnb_Data_Analysis/README.md

 ## Project Motivation<a name="motivation"></a>

 For this project we were required to answer 3 question from the data; the dataset I chose were the Seattle and Boston Airbnb datsets.
 The questions that I found most interesting from the data were:
 1. Which areas get the best rental rates?
-Help new host understand if thier property is in a wanted aread
+This will help me know if i'm in a high price area

 2. How well can we predict the listing price?
-Estimating how much thier propery is worth and how much they could make
+Estimating how much a propery is worth

 3. What are the most important features for predicting price?
 Give an idea of what people are looking for in a property